 Build an Effective Safety Incentive Program With the Following Steps

 1. Have a complete safety plan first

 A safety incentive program is not a magical silver bullet that will solve all the health and safety issues at your workplace.
-It is just one component of a properly functioning and complete safety program.
+It is just one component of a properly functioning and complete safety program managed by safety managers.